evanx/redex/test/case/webServer/README.md

 where this mirrors the ExpressJS `req.`

-### URL path router
+### RegExp router for URL paths

-We forward the request to a `regexpRouter.testpaths` for our web server:
+We forward the request to a `regexpRouter.paths` for our web server:
 ```yaml
 description: Route HTTP messages
 rules: